 - Windshield wipers, headlights, and defrosters (if weather requires)

 If you don’t already have a Washington State License or Permit, we need you to create a record online with the Department of Licensing.
-You can pre-apply for a Confirmation ID online.
+You can pre-apply for a Permit number online.

 Before taking the Knowledge Test, study the Washington Driver’s Guide which is provided for free from any Department of Licensing Office.

-We advise you take the practice Knowledge Test a few times before coming into take the real test.
+We advise you to take the practice Knowledge Test a few times before coming in to take the real test.

-Schedule an appointment to take a test at ABC Driving School and DOL Testing Center.
+Schedule an appointment to take a test at ABC Driving School and Testing Center.

 If you need a refresher Behind the Wheel lesson before taking your Skills Test, you can schedule a lesson.